 Varying the foods you add, so he never knows what yummy treats await.

-Putting all, or part of his meal in a Kong, or other treat dispensing toy to change up an old routine.
+Putting all or part of his meal in a Kong or other treat dispensing toy to change up an old routine.

 Microwaving his food for a few seconds – warming it slightly releases the smells and may entice him.